GaryChengld/learn-30things-in-30days/day08-k8s-installation/README.md

 **Using kubernetes Orchestrating containers**
 - Containers have helped simplify & standardize how software is modularized & deployed
 - Container orchestration has arisen to help equally simplify & standardize how these containers come together to make a usable software system.
-- Kubernetes as a container orchestration stadard
+- Kubernetes as a container orchestration standard